Exploratory Laparotomy for Trauma

 - Technique:

-- Pack bleeding sites, staple bowel ends (no anastomosis), temporary abdominal closure (VAC or Bogota bag).
+- Pack bleeding sites, staple bowel ends (no anastomosis), apply Abthera (temporary abdominal closure).

 - Return to OR 24–48 h later for definitive repair.